 It’s been a good season for policy fellowships.
 While AAAS Science & Technology Policy Fellowships (STPF) operate at the federal level, there are a handful of fellowship programs that operate at other levels of government, and also abroad.
-California, Massachusetts and Connecticut have programs in place to bring scientists to government and five Southeast Asian nations launched the ASEAN Science and Technology Fellowship.
+California, Massachusetts and Connecticut have programs in place to bring scientists to government and ASEAN, in partnership with the US government, launched the ASEAN Science and Technology Fellowship.
 Two more state-level programs were launched in the past half year: in November and Idaho last month.

 All of these fellowships were modeled in part on the STPF program.